hbctraining/Intro-to-Unix-archived/lessons/01_the_filesystem.md

 ```$ man ls```

 This will open the manual page for `ls`.
-Use the space key to go forward and b to go backwards.
+Use the 'space' key to go forward and 'b' to go backwards.
 When you are done reading, just hit `q` to quit.

 Commands that are run from the shell can get extremely complicated.
 To see an example, open up the manual page for the `find` command.
 No one can possibly learn all of these arguments, of course.
 So you will probably find yourself referring to the manual page frequently.